 November 10th will mark the 50-year anniversary of publication of The French Lieutenant’s Woman in the U.S. (it was first published in the UK about five months earlier).
-It went on to be the best selling novel of John Fowles’ career, spending over a year on the bestseller list and exceeding three million copies sold in the U.S. alone by 1977.
-Here’s a very long and interesting article from the UK Times Literary Supplement about TFLW at 50:
+It went on to be the best selling novel of John Fowles’ career, spending over a year on the bestseller list and exceeding sales of more than three million copies in the U.S. alone by 1977.
+Here’s a long and interesting article from the UK Times Literary Supplement about TFLW at 50:

 March 14, 2019

 Filming has begun in Lyme Regis on “Ammonite,” a Hollywood production that will focus on the life of the town’s famous fossil hunter Mary Anning.
 Lyme Regis last hit the big screen in an adaptation of John Fowles’ “The French Lieutenant’s Woman,” which was released in 1981 and received five Academy Award nominations (Fowles also referenced Anning in the novel).
 Read more about the production here: